sh1nata-piash1nlin/CNN-pytorch/README.md

 # TRAIN

 # TEST
-If you want to train a model with common dataset and default parameters, you could run:
+If you want to train a model with default parameters, you could run:
+> **python train.py**
+If you want to train a model with your preference parameters, like the batch size, you could run:
-> ** python train.py **
+> **python train.py -b 8**

 # EXPERIMENTS
-I run the model in a machine named NVIDIA GeForce GTX 1650 Ti.
+I run the model in a machine named ==NVIDIA GeForce GTX 1650 Ti==.
 The validation (showed in a picture below) was trained in 5th epoch (over 100 epochs) due to the device limitation.
 Thus, the accuracy could be improved more.
 ![image](https://github.com/user-attachments/assets/674748b8-16b4-4ad7-8773-2291863a7127)

 # DEPENDENCIES